StarlingXWeb/starlingx-website/src/pages/blog/starlingx-harbor.md

 Digest: sha256:50f76c90e281789cb1da0364a78dfec6744c49db1541b611d6a2965a3b6fd8ba

 ```
-Verify the helm chart by opening https://harbor.yourdomain.com:30003 in browser and login using 'admin' and password.
+Verify the Helm chart by opening https://harbor.yourdomain.com:30003 in browser and login using 'admin' and password.

 ![Screenshot of Harbor interface with the Redis image uploaded](/img/harbor-redis-image.jpg)

-## Scan the image using trivy scanner
+## Scan the image using Trivy scanner

 [Trivy](https://github.com/aquasecurity/trivy) scanner is the default image scanner.
 With Trivy, StarlingX users can ensure that all deployed images are thoroughly scanned for vulnerabilities before reaching production.
 Trivy offers extensive coverage for scanning various operating systems and application package managers, making it easy to integrate into CI/CD pipelines.
 It performs thorough scans, detecting vulnerabilities across widely used distributions such as CentOS, Photon OS, Debian, and Ubuntu, among others.

-1. __Start a scan__: Go to "integration services" and click on "vulnerability" tab and start a scan.
+1. __Start a scan__: Go to "integration services" and click on the "vulnerability" tab and start a scan.

 ![Screenshot of Harbor interface to start image scanning](/img/harbor-trivy-start.jpg)